From Lust Till Dawn is a reader-supported site. Purchases made through links may earn a commission at no extra cost to you. Learn more.

 For Cleaning My Face

-About three times a week in the morning, I switch out the Dr. Organic Face Wash for The Face Shop Cleansing Oil Moisturizer, which is great for pushing whiteheads and blackheads to come out and brightening your skin.
-You use the oil by rubbing it on your face for 5 minutes.
+How to Use the The Face Shop Cleansing Oil Moisturizer: You use the oil by rubbing it on your face for 5 minutes.
 Afterwards, you’ll see and feel tiny white and blackheads on your hand as the oil attracts and pull out the oily substances on your face.

 For Treating Pimples

-I use this Differin Adapalene Gel, and dab a pit on my pimple every day until it goes away.
-But reiterating this, since I focused on my diet, I don’t really get pimples often anymore.
+I used to use this Differin Adapalene Gel, and dab a pit on my pimple every day until it went away.
+But with the DermaQuest Acne Management Kit, which has an acne serum, I don’t really get pimples unless I eat cream cheese or too much.

 For Moisturizing My Face

-Before I apply lotion during the day or at night, I use this Vitamin C serum that helps with acne scars and prevents future breakouts.
+Before I apply lotion at night, I use this Dermaquest acne serum that helps with acne scars and prevents future breakouts.
+It also helps with wrinkles and making your skin glow!

 So you might not have food allergies or acid reflux, but what you can take away from my acne experience is that you should try to find the root cause of your acne.
 Acne is simply the symptom resulting from something deeper going on underneath the skin.